dfint/installer/README.md

 ## DFHack

-DFHack ([50.13-r2](https://github.com/DFHack/dfhack/releases/tag/50.13-r2) and newer) is supported starting from 0.2.0 version.
+Starting from 0.2.0 version, the installer is compatible with DFHack ([50.13-r2](https://github.com/DFHack/dfhack/releases/tag/50.13-r2) and newer).

 ## Adding languages for Dwarf Fortress